JordiPolo/minos/README.md

 Hopefully in the future Minos will be equal and superior to Dredd, ideally it will support the same hooks.

-# Tests
+# Scenarios
+## General
+- Unknown Content-Type.
+Implemented
+- Unknown method.
+Implemented.

 ## Index
 - Check response body on all calls.
 Implemented
-- No responses should return 500.
-Not implemented.
 - No params .
 Implemented
 - All required params.
 Not implemented
 - Extra unknown params.
 Implemented